Impact Investment trip

 Want to invest in emerging markets?
 Sign up for the upcoming Impact Investment Trip to Rwanda & Uganda from March 10 -16 2019.

 One week from 10-16 March in Rwanda & Uganda guided by BiD Network’s own deal makers

 Get a behind the scenes look at doing business in East Africa and meet selected entrepreneurs

 Experience what it is like to have your boots on the ground for impact investing in an emerging market

 Explore innovative businesses together with other like-minded investors

-From October 8 until October 14 2017, BiD Network is offering impact investors a chance to explore emerging market business opportunities first-hand!
-BiD Network is hosting two times a year a week-long trip to Uganda to give (potential) investors a chance to learn more about cross-border investing in small and medium enterprises (SMEs) as well as to immerse themselves in the local culture.
+BiD Network is offering impact investors a chance to explore emerging market business opportunities first-hand during the Impact Investment Trip!
+BiD Network is hosting a week-long trip from 10-16 March to Rwanda and Uganda to give (potential) investors a chance to learn more about cross-border investing in small and medium enterprises (SMEs) as well as to immerse themselves in the local culture.

 Visit ventures on location, meet qualified entrepreneurs in person, meet local investors and other stakeholders, see with your own eyes what impact an investment will make and get a behind the scenes look at doing business in East Africa: these are just some of the key features of this impact journey.
-Travel together with a group of like-minded investors and be guided by BiD Network’s experienced matchmakers.
-Get ready to explore innovative Ugandan businesses in a fun and adventurous environment!
+Travel together with a group of like-minded investors and be guided by BiD Network’s experienced deal makers.
+Get ready to explore innovative Rwandan and Ugandan businesses in a fun and adventurous environment!